Today let’s make an easy DIY snowman using a little glitter, epsom salt and some round spheres from STYROFOAM TM Brand Foam.

-I have used STYROFOAM TM Brand Foam on previous craft projects.
+I love, love, love Under The Table and Dreaming and am in awe of Stephanie Lynn’s projects.
+So when I was invited to make a project for her STYROFOAM TM Brand Foam series, I did a little happy dance.
+I’ve used STYROFOAM TM Brand Foam on previous craft projects.
 It comes in handy for so many things that I actually had a hard time deciding what to make.
 Then I decided a snowman was in order.

 The materials you will need for this project are: